IBM/vision-hzn/publish/README.md

 `DO NOT PUBLISH` container images into external docker repo.
 Use IBM Container Registry only with authentication. `COMPANY CONFIDENTIAL`.

-This uses containers from MVI Vision Edge 8.4.0 releaae.
+This uses containers from MVI Vision Edge 8.4.0 release.

 1. Setup code signing key (This is to be done once on the dev node)
 ```